sudhanwadindorkar/incremental-maven-builder/README.md

 Replace the "xxx" in the version tag with the version from this project's pom.xml.

 ## Usage
-	mvn -b incremental -Dsimulate=true|false
+	mvn -b incremental -Dincremental.simulate=true|false -Dincremental.reactor.detailed=true|false
 Invoke the incremental builder using the `mvn -b incremental` switch.
 It will print the list of changed projects that will be built and also the projects that were skipped.
 It will then build the changed projects.
-The simulate flag, if set to true, does not run the actual build.
-The value of the simulate flag is false by default.
+The "incremental.simulate" flag, if set to true, does not run the actual build.
+The value of the flag is false by default.
+The "incremental.reactor.detailed" flag, if set to true, prints a detailed reactor include the list of changed projects, dependent projects & skipped projects.
+The value of the flag is false by default.

 The following are some examples:

 `mvn -b incremental clean install` -  Runs clean install on the changed projects.

-`mvn -b incremental -Dsimulate=true clean install` -  Just determines the changed projects, prints the list of the changed projects & skipped projects.
+`mvn -b incremental -Dincremental.simulate clean install` -  Just determines the changed projects, prints the list of the changed projects & skipped projects.

+`mvn -b incremental -Dincremental.reactor.detailed clean install` -  Runs clean install on the changed projects while printing a detailed reactor.

 `mvn -b incremental -X clean install` -  Runs clean install on the changed projects while printing debug level information.